-Vague goals, lack of supporters, flawed voter contact are all complications that advocacy organizations regularly deal with.
+Vague goals, lack of supporters, flawed voter contact are all complications that advocacy organizations deal with.
 But with a proper timeline and plan in place to see you through to your goal, navigating these intricacies become much simpler.
-This article attempts to help you with that through five tips to build your advocacy campaign.
+This article tries to help you with that through five tips to build your advocacy campaign.

 Understand the issue

-Before getting into active advocacy for a cause, you have to understand the specifics related to it.
-If the issue is that of polluted water resources, there should be a thorough understanding of the environmental protection laws in place, harmful practices that cause well water to be polluted, and the decision makers who can effect change.
-If other organizations or groups are working on behalf of the cause, you have to be aware of their activities.
+Before getting into active advocacy for a cause, understand the specifics related to it.
+If the issue is that of polluted water resources, there should be a thorough understanding of the environmental protection laws in place, harmful practices that cause well water to be polluted, and the decision makers who can affect political change.
+If other organizations or groups are working on behalf of the cause, know of their activities.

 Plan your timeline

-What are the tools I will use for my campaign?
+- What are the tools I will use for my campaign?

-How am I identifying supporters?
+- How am I identifying supporters?

-When should I start fundraising?
+- When should I fundraise?

-How many volunteers do I need?
+- How many volunteers do I need?

-Should I conduct events and town hall meetings?
+- Should I conduct events and town hall meetings?…

 Voter contact and engagement

 Your voter contact and engagement strategy should keep supporters in the loop throughout the campaign.
-This can include phone calls to assess voter sentiment and support, text messages with campaign updates or announcements, weekly emails describing campaign updates, and occasional in-person meetings with supporters.
+This can include making phone calls to assess voter sentiment and support, text messages with campaign updates or announcements, emails describing campaign updates, and occasional in-person meetings with supporters.

 Build your team

 With volunteer recruitment, it is going to be an ongoing process and it will be a while till your campaign recruits enough strength to go all out with voter contact and engagement.
-Include call to actions asking for volunteers in all your voter contact material.
+Include a call to actions asking for volunteers in all your voter contact material.
 Be it on your phone banking script, SMS text messages, emails, or social media posts, make sure to include the ask for volunteers till you meet your recruitment goals.

-Has your phone banking campaign reached enough voters for this week?
+- Has your phone banking campaign reached enough voters for this week?

-Is your campaign scaling up fast enough?
+- Is your campaign scaling up fast enough?

-How many volunteers did you recruit this week?
+- How many volunteers did you recruit this week?